-The way I observe these is by looking at the quality of the lines and whether they are present at all.
+I observe these is by looking at the quality of the lines and whether they are present at all.
 These lines ideally should be fine and distinct without blurry edges, scars or dry skin.
 With the latter, it could indicate problems regarding conception.
 If the lines appear fuzzy, it can be that the person is past childbearing age.
 It can also mean that the person has lost interest in caring for or having children.
 Remember that these lines can change many times during their lifetime.

-If the lines are missing (or barely visible) altogether on a woman’s hand, it can mean that she has no interest in having a child and may not feel close to other people’s children either.
-There may be another underlying reason for it, such as infertility or lack of a suitable partner.
+If the lines are missing (or barely visible) altogether on a woman’s hand, it can mean that she has no interest in having a child and may not feel close to other people’s children.
+There may be another underlying reason, such as infertility or lack of a suitable partner.
 Look to other indicators on the palms for clues, such as vertical lines on the base of the mount of Venus.

 There’s a 50% chance that the line represents a boy and vice versa.
 I have been right 50% of the time (understandably).
 Because these lines are so difficult to read, I can only give you something to go by based on what other palmists have written about in the past.

-A shorter thinner line is supposed to represent the girl and a more extended thicker line, a boy.
-Sometimes the line representing a girl is a straight line and boy is arched.
+A shorter, thinner line is supposed to represent the girl, and a more extended, the thicker line is a boy.
+Sometimes the line representing a girl is straight, and the boy is arched.
 It depends on the texture of the skin of the mother as to how well these lines form.
-I have one girl, and three boys and all fourteen lines appear the same size in my hand.
-(I do not have fourteen children), so possibly this number represents my fertility.
-It might also represent a person who is a good mother, or future grandchildren.

 Below is a rare case example reading of these kid lines.
 The woman had a miscarriage or termination of an unborn child at age 22.
 She wasn’t married.
 Later after marriage, she had four children.
 After a ten-year marriage, she divorced and met a new partner with whom she was a stepmother to another three children.
 The new partner took on the role of a father for the first four children.
 She had precisely seven children lines above the second marriage line.